jwcurran/SchoolProjects/python/dataMining/project3/README.txt

 	E-Mail: jwcurran@iupui.edu
 	website: 2WayBayesianClassifier.com (coming soon)

 Copyright 2013 John Curran.
 All rights reserved.
-Frequent Pattern Miner(R) and its use are subject to a license agreement and are also subject to copyright, trademark, patent and/or other pertainent laws.
+2Way Bayesian Classifier and its use are subject to a license agreement and are also subject to copyright, trademark, patent and/or other pertainent laws.
 Refer to frequentpatternminer.com/legal for additional information about usage rights.
 All other brand and product names are trademarks or registered.